Educational Resources for Companion Dog Owners

 • Don’t Shoot the Dog by Karen Pryor

-Karen Pryor was a pioneer in clicker training and helped establish and propagate many of the best practices in puppy rearing.
-Her introductory book is short, readable, and does fantastic job of teaching the most important core principles of training with operant conditioning.
+Karen Pryor was both a pioneer in clicker training and helped establish and propagate many of the best practices in puppy rearing.
+Her introductory book is concise, readable, and does fantastic job of teaching the most important core principles of training with operant conditioning.

 • Core Reading